gkd5216/ds340w_GiannaCayla/README.md

 ## Overview

 The **CS2CD (Counter-Strike 2 Cheat Detection)** dataset is an anonymised dataset comprised of Counter-Strike 2(CS2) gameplay at a variety of skill-levels with cheater annotations.
-This dataset contains NUMBER CS2 matches with no cheater present, and NUMBER matches CS2 matches with at least one cheater present.
+This dataset contains 478 CS2 matches with no cheater present, and 317 matches CS2 matches with at least one cheater present.

 ## Dataset structure